 “Richardson’s” (hutchinsii) Cackling Geese

 Figure 1: Ontario’s Cackling Geese: an example of five “classic” hutchinsii Cackling Geese.
 Note the diminutive size overall; steep forehead; relatively short, stout bill; proportionally small head with “blocky” shape in most postures; short and stubby neck (especially in a relaxed posture).
-The upperparts average slightly paler than Interior (interior) Canada Geese and often show broad, pale emarginations.
+Though not shown in this photo, the upperparts often average slightly paler than Interior (interior) Canada Geese and sometimes show broad, pale emarginations throughout, leading to a scalloped appearance.
 Andrew Haydon Park — 1 October 2013.

 Figure 3: A flock of 25 hutchinsii Cackling Geese.
 Note how they “bundle” up and form a sub-flock within a flock; this is often the case and often by looking for sub-groups, one can get on geese of special interest within a flock of Canada’s.
 Almonte Sewage Lagoons — 10 October 2014.